What Are Peak Moments in eCommerce?

 Is there a big difference in customer satisfaction between email, WhatsApp, voice calls, or other channels?
 And do you know how long customers want to wait for answers or services on specific channels?
 The point of being multichannel is to be equally effective on each, so customers aren’t corralled into one.
-And your capacity can be more evenly spread, too.
-Look back into your data and see what channels are important during peak moments and make sure you have those covered when more customers want to contact you.
+(And your capacity can be more evenly spread, too.)
+Look back into your data and see what channels are important during peak moments and make sure you have those covered when more customers want to get in touch with you.

 Read our research to learn more about channels and speed in customer service and prepare yourself for Q4 in eCommerce.

 Chatbots help you to automate conversations and ensures that customers can contact you whenever they want.
 A chatbot provides you with very useful data about your customers.
 For example, you learn what customers are looking for and what kind of questions they ask.
 And what about the moment that a handover is needed to a human agent?
 As you now understand, your chatbot's effectiveness gives valuable information gathered during automated conversations.
 This will definitely will help you to prepare for coming peak moments.

 Number of interactions during Q4 period last year

 Labels or categories of automated conversations

 How many handovers from chatbot to agent - human takeover rate